lcmhhhhhh/lcmTestPage/docs/ide-integration.md

 ### General Errors

 - **Message:** `IDE integration is not supported in your current environment.
-To use this feature, run Gemini CLI in one of these supported IDEs: [List of IDEs]`
+To use this feature, run VeCLI in one of these supported IDEs: [List of IDEs]`
-  - **Cause:** You are running Gemini CLI in a terminal or environment that is not a supported IDE.
+  - **Cause:** You are running VeCLI in a terminal or environment that is not a supported IDE.
-  - **Solution:** Run Gemini CLI from the integrated terminal of a supported IDE, like VS Code.
+  - **Solution:** Run VeCLI from the integrated terminal of a supported IDE, like VS Code.

 - **Message:** `No installer is available for IDE.
-Please install the Gemini CLI Companion extension manually from the marketplace.`
+Please install the VeCLI Companion extension manually from the marketplace.`
   - **Cause:** You ran `/ide install`, but the CLI does not have an automated installer for your specific IDE.
-  - **Solution:** Open your IDE's extension marketplace, search for "Gemini CLI Companion", and [install it manually](#3-manual-installation-from-a-marketplace).
+  - **Solution:** Open your IDE's extension marketplace, search for "VeCLI Companion", and [install it manually](#3-manual-installation-from-a-marketplace).